 After receiving my MFA in Painting from the Savannah College of Art and Design in 2008, I’ve worked primarily in the catch-all taxon of “new media”.
 My work explores broad themes of science fiction, consumerism, film making, landscape and site.
-Subject is impacted by the banalities of growing up in the Suburban South and the matter-of-course condition of “being raised by the television.
-These spaces, full of cul de sacs, strip malls, and catchy jingles - are mined for their meaning and become site for deeper inquiries into the material of their archetypal aura.
+Subject is impacted by the banalities of growing up in the Suburban South and the matter-of-course condition of “being raised by the television”.
+These spaces - full of cul de sacs, roadside attractions, shuttered malls, and familiar jingles - are mined for their meaning and become site for deeper inquiries into the material of their archetypal aura.
 Photography, video, animation, and sound become tools to capture the evocative, the political, and the absurd.

 In 2018 (with Tamara Johnson) I co-founded Sweet Pass Sculpture Park in Dallas, TX (non-profit pending).
 Sweet Pass operates as an artist run exhibition space located on an acre lot.
 Programming highlights emerging and mid-career artists in an outdoor setting on a rotating basis.